Northeast African cheetah: Threats

 The Northeast African cheetah is threatened by poaching, illegal wildlife trade, hunting, habitat loss, and lack of prey.
 There is an increasing rate of Northeast African cheetah cubs mostly from Somaliland being smuggled to Saudi Arabia, the United Arab Emirates and Yemen.

 Between 1972 and 2007, land-use changed considerably in Ethiopia's Afar Region.
 The extent of cultivated land increased by more than 700%, whereas woodland and grassland decreased by about 90%.
 The main cause for the reduction of woodland cover is firewood collection and charcoal production for sale, and use of wood for construction of houses.

 The cheetah is highly threatened by the illegal pet trade from Somaliland.
 Cheetah cubs are sold on the black market for over $10,000 but rescuing a single cub costs more than three times that much.
-The majority of captive cheetah cubs is thought to die before they are exported from Africa.
+Most captive cheetah cubs are thought to die before export from Africa.

 Conservation

 Ethiopian Wildlife Conservation

 The cheetah, together with the African wild dog, is considered emblematic of Ethiopia.
 A conservation project for wild animals started first in 2006 after "real lack of awareness in Ethiopia about the treatment of animals".
 The conservation goal is to ensure the increasing populations of cheetahs and other threatened wild animals in Ethiopia.
-Following the illegal pet trade of cheetah cubs of Somaliland to the Middle East, the Ethiopian Born Free Foundation had confiscated the cheetah cubs from Somalia and started a semi-captive breeding project for them in order to save the species and reintroduce them into the wild.
-The rescued Somali cheetahs reside at Ensessakotteh in a spacious enclosure.
+The Ethiopian Wildlife Conservation Authority has confiscated cheetah cubs from wildlife trade in Ethiopia, many of which have been rehomed by Born Free, at their wildlife sanctuary Ensessa Kotteh.